As the role of search evolves to touch multiple marketing and consumer touchpoints, optimizing for the user has never been so important.

 - Measure quality over quantity.

-- Content length is not a significant factor but needs to contain information the answers user needs.
+- Content length is not a significant factor but needs to contain information that answers the user’s needs.

 Google Hummingbird (2013)